***THIS REVIEW OF THE FIGURES CONTAINS MOVIE PLOT SPOILERS! READ AT YOUR OWN RISK!***

 I am a huge Kurt Russell fan and I think that this is one of his best roles of the 21st Century.
 He manages to give a heartless bounty hunter a human pulse who has a respect for his business that maybe once existed, but not so much anymore.
 Not since John Carpenter's THE THING have we seen Russell all shaggy-like and the figure does not disappoint.
 The facial sculpt captures the screen legend who has been a Hollywood staple since his teens.
 You can see the wisdom and age lines on the figure as if the figure is going to blink any second.
 "The Hangman" comes with shotgun & pistol accessories but the real winner here is the old-school pipe that looks like something out of a Sherlock Holmes tale.
 And to be honest, even the pipe is built to last.
-One thing about NECA that I love is that they leave nothing to left to chance for the Junkies to point out a detail they left out or accoutrements that should have been included with a figure.
+One thing about NECA that I love is that they leave nothing to left to chance for the Junkies to point out a detail they left out or accouterments that should have been included with a figure.
 Take a look at the close-up above of John Ruth's face to see what I am talking about as far as how NECA goes the distance in the painstaking detail.
 The oversized bearskin coat looks big enough to wear and manages to translate how difficult it was to travel or survive in the cold back then.
 And you gotta love the Daniel Boone style hat that Ruth dons which looks like its half babushka half 60's Western TV show kitsch.
 An absolute winner of a figure for one of Russell's most complex characters to date.

 3. DAISY DOMERGUE "THE PRISONER" Played by Jennifer Jason Leigh

 Jennifer Jason Leigh really had been off my radar for a while and the role of Daisy Domergue "The Prisoner," was set to go to actress Amber Tamblyn.
 However, Leigh landed the role and really stuck the landing scoring an Oscar nomination out of the gig and a bump back into the spotlight.
 Daisy is an absolute piece of work, a hellion with a secret caught by the famed bounty hunter John Ruth set for the noose.
 Half of the time onscreen, she is cuffed to "The Hangman" and the other half she is spewing bile and bleeding at the hand of many punches to her face by Ruth.
-Her fate reminded me a great deal of the ending of Harvey Keitel's in RESERVOIR DOGS and their are a bunch of similarities between that film and this one in my opinion.
+Her fate reminded me a great deal of the ending of Harvey Keitel's in RESERVOIR DOGS and there are a bunch of similarities between that film and this one in my opinion.

-I am fairly certain that their never has remotely been talks of creating an action figure for a Jennifer Jason Leigh character.
-Although I like to think that a two-pack of 6-inch figures of both her mall working teen, looking to lose her virginity and a bikini-clad Phoebe Cates from FAST TIMES AT RIDGEMONT HIGH were on more minds than my own at some point, especially with the current pop obsession of all things 80's.
+I am fairly certain that there never have remotely been talks of creating an action figure for a Jennifer Jason Leigh character.
+Although I like to think that a two-pack of 6-inch figures of both her mall working teen, looking to lose her virginity and a bikini-clad Phoebe Cates from FAST TIMES AT RIDGEMONT HIGH were on more minds than my own at some point, especially with the current pop obsession of all things the '80s.
 So seeing a strong female character like Daisy's in action figure form is a refreshing change from the norm even if she truly is a hateful and reprehensible character.
-They really captured the grit and spitfire of the set to be hanged character and managed to make the beautiful 54-year old actress (wow, I feel old) into a black-eyed devil.
-Again, a home run with the facial sculpt that is just wrought with emotion.
+They really captured the grit and spitfire of the set to be hanged character and managed to make the beautiful 54-year-old actress (wow, I feel old) into a black-eyed devil.
+Again, a home run with the facial sculpts that is just wrought with emotion.
 Her blonde yellowish locks and another signature hat somehow manage to be the focal point over the flowery print dress she is wearing.
-Its a strange juxtaposition as I would never think Daisy would be caught dead with anything that has flowers on it.
+It's a strange juxtaposition as I would never think Daisy would be caught dead with anything that has flowers on it.
 But the details on the figure are just dazzling and she comes with the old-time shackle handcuffs as an accessory.
 I really like how NECA pulled this one off because Daisy is so integral to the film's narrative.
 And there is definitely something about the hats and what they all stand for.
 I haven't figured it out yet...